LENS AND SCREEN ARTS – THE STILL AND MOVING IMAGE

 4 undergraduate studio credits; $4,000

-This four-week engagement, led by senior faculty members of the MFA Photography, Video and Related Media Department at SVA, will immerse participants in the practice of these new technologies.
-The residency will provide a highly charged atmosphere in which talents participate in productive dialogue and collaborations.
-Initial sessions will alternate between practical studio lab and on-location production using hardware such as the Canon 5D Mark II.
-Postproduction editing with Apple Final Cut Pro and file management will follow, and we will examine current modes of exhibition and distribution.
+This four-week engagement, led by senior faculty members of the MFA Photography, Video and Related Media Department, will immerse participants in all areas of video.
+The residency will provide a highly charged atmosphere in which talents participate in productive dialogue and collaborations, culminating in a final project.
+Initial sessions will alternate practical studio lab and on-location production using hardware such as the Canon 5D Mark III.
+Postproduction editing with Premiere and file management will follow, and we will examine current modes of exhibition and distribution.

-Distinguished guest lecturers and critics will include Alan Berliner, Jennifer Blessing, Chris Callis, Anthony Forma, Michelle Leftheris, Roger Phenix, Bob Richman, Shelly Silver, Charles Traub and Graham Weinbren.
+Faculty and distinguished guest lecturers and critics have included Alan Berliner, Jennifer Blessing, Nat Trotman, Amy Taubin, Michelle Leftheris, Elizabeth Biondi, Neal Slavin, Chris Callis, Bob Bowen, Anthony Forma, Roger Phenix, Bob Richman, Shelly Silver, Charles Traub and Grahame Weinbren.

-Participants have 24-hour access to shooting studios and video labs.
+Participants have 24-hour access to shooting studios, installation spaces and video labs.
 Workshops, equipment, facilities, critiques, screenings, history/theory seminars, field trips and consultancies are all included.

 PREREQUISITES: Students must have completed a minimum of two years of college and demonstrate fluency in the photographic medium.

 NOTE: A portfolio is required for review and acceptance to this program.
-A $1,100 deposit for use of photographic equipment is required.
+Residents who wish to borrow equipment from the MFA Photography, Video and Related Media Department are required to provide proof of insurance with rental endorsement, listing SVA as a co-insured.
 Participants will be held responsible for payment of any loss, theft or damage incurred to the equipment.
+SVA provides information on affordable insurance plans.

 Samples of past residents' work can be viewed on our Vimeo channel.